 - People management - Excellent people management is increasingly seen as a vehicle to secure organisational success and is often at the heart of an organisation’s values.

-Signpost to local housing and financial advice
+Signpost your staff and volunteers to local housing, financial benefits advice

-Signposting your employees and volunteers to local housing and financial advice, including access to early help via Citizens Advice Greater Manchester (opens in a new tab).
+Signposting your employees and volunteers to local housing and financial advice, including access to early help via Citizens Advice Greater Manchester.

 Improve employee and volunteer wellbeing